When is a Job Termination Considered Wrongful in Wisconsin?

 Do I Need a Wisconsin Attorney for My Wrongful Termination Case?

 Janesville, Wisconsin lawyers are knowledgeable and can inform you properly as to whether a wrongful termination has occurred.
-They will also be able to help you gather the necessary information and documents, and will guide you through any unique or special procedures.
+They will also be able to help you gather the required information and documents, and will guide you through any unique or special procedures.